 We know from our previous outreach efforts that the community favors enhanced landscaping, community connections, and regional identity.
 We have a robust tree protection and landscaping plan in place, significant bicycle and pedestrian amenities planned, and a unique look for bridges along the corridor to give it a sense of place.

 But we want to dig deeper into the concept of “regional identity.”
 We have an opportunity to bring visual enhancements to the look and feel of the corridor.
 We want to make sure those enhancements reflect the key features that make you proud to call east Austin home.

-Learn more about landscaping and aesthetics improvements along the corridor
+Learn more about landscaping and aesthetic improvements along the corridor

 A critical part of the 183 South Project is bringing aesthetic enhancements to the corridor.
 The project development team incorporated a comprehensive approach to design known as Context Sensitive Solutions (CSS).
 The project development team’s intent by using this approach is to create a safe, efficient and environmentally responsible transportation corridor that is appropriate for its setting and speaks to the needs and values of the surrounding community.

 As part of the environmental study phase, the Mobility Authority and the Texas Department of Transportation conducted a 16-month CSS planning and public input process that resulted in the design aspects of the 183 South Project that are being constructed.
 This approach allows for public input to influence the final design such that it reflects the community's cultural and historic values and aesthetic preferences.
 This process yeilded the three priorities described below.